sense-i-co/docs/docs/CNFE-002.md

 This **step-by-step guide** will show you **how to Define and Configure** the **Outgoing Email Settings** for your **Company** and **Employees** within the **SEMS** application.

-This task of setting up **Company Email Settings** is typically done by the SEMS System Administrator in your Organisation.
+The task of setting up **Company Email Settings** is typically done by the SEMS System Administrator in your Organisation.

 Outgoing Email Setup in the SEMS application is important for the following reasons:
 -  Company Profile / Outgoing Email configuration is required for the SEMS Application to automatically issue One-Time-Pins (OTP) _("Forgot Password" & related Login / System accessibility issues)_.